 Caregivers provide support to someone who needs help.
 It doesn’t matter how many hours per week are spent providing support.
 Caring for a family member or friend is not something most of us are prepared to do, nor is it easy.
 Learning about being a caregiver may help you provide the care your friend or loved one needs.

-Monthly caregiver support groups are offered at Mill Creek Senior Living Community Room the third Thursday of the month at 2:00 pm.
+Monthly caregiver/ senior support groups are offered at Mill Creek Clubhouse the third Thursday of the month at 2:00 pm.
 Please see our Calendar page for more information.
-Support groups are open to all members of the community and feature a different speaker each month and time for open discussion.
+Support groups are free and open to all members of the community.
+The group features a different speaker each month and time for open discussion.

 You may be caring for someone who needs assistance with day-to-day activities, but can still make their own decisions about personal matters such as any household issues, financial affairs, and medical care.